Exploring Machine Learning: Basics and Applications

 Mitchell, Tom, and Machine Learning McGraw-Hill.
 “Edition.”
 (1997).

 Consider a scenario where you want your computer to play tic-tac-toe (the task) and have played 100 games with it so far (the experience).
 The performance is measured by the number of games the computer has won.
 As you play more games with the computer, its experience and performance improve.
-This type of learning is often referred to as “Reinforcement Learning,” which we will explore later.

-Why do we need Machine Learning?
+Why Do We Need Machine Learning?

 In a nutshell: Data is everywhere.